IBM/maximo-labs/MkDocs/ocp_8.5/docs/dependency-certmanager.md

 # Objectives
-In this Exercise you will learn how to deploy Cert Manager as a dependent component of MAS:
+This exercise will teach you how to set up Cert Manager, a dependent component of the Maximo Application Suite (MAS):

 <br>